FOUNDATIONS OF LEADERSHIP IN THE ARTS

 Presented in partnership with

-The Rozsa Arts Management Program (RAMP) is a cohort-based certificate program that provides practical customized content taught by Haskayne business faculty and Alberta arts and non-profit professionals.
+The Foundations of Leadership in the Arts program is a cohort-based certificate program that provides practical customized content taught by Haskayne business faculty and Alberta arts and non-profit professionals.

-The Rozsa Arts Management Program (RAMP) has been offered through Executive Education - Haskayne School of Business at the University of Calgary since 2012.
+Foundations began as the Rozsa Arts Management Program (RAMP), which has been offered through Executive Education - Haskayne School of Business at the University of Calgary since 2012.

-The 2023-2024 program will be offered mostly online.
+The 2025-2026 program will be offered with some sessions presented virtually and others presented in person in the City of Calgary.
 There will be optional gatherings in addition to the content delivered online to allow for networking in person.

 WHO WILL BENEFIT